UCS - Universal Certification and Services

 Global Consistency in Reporting

 This revision of the standard strengthens global consistency.
-By standardizing measurement boundaries, data collection practices, and reporting formats, the standard reduces regional variations and subjective interpretations.
+By standardising measurement boundaries, data collection practices, and reporting formats, the standard reduces regional variations and subjective interpretations.
 Whether your data centre is in Dubai, Frankfurt, or Singapore, the numbers should mean the same thing.

 Key Performance Indicators Explained